bsnsk/wenjiu-node/README.md

 - view recent requests, [GET] @ `/api/requests` with
   - `userid`, and
   - `token`.
+  - (optional) `last_time` , a timestamp in ms indicating used as a cursor for request creation time. e.g. `/api/requests?last_time=1480832617296`.
+    If provided with this parameter, the server will only send back requests created in prior to this time.

 - publish a response, [POST] @ `/api/responses` with
   - `userid`,